Campaigning to reduce litter and improve water quality in Dorset

 Stories From Dorset

-Wareham Fire Incident – In May 2020, a catastrophic fire erupted at Wareham Forest, persisting for over two weeks.
+In May 2020, a catastrophic fire erupted at Wareham Forest, persisting for over two weeks.
 This destructive blaze destroyed the equivalent of 350 football pitches of precious heathland, known for hosting rare birds, plants, and invertebrates.
 The scorched landscape faces a recovery period exceeding a decade, incurring a financial toll of over half a million pounds for the Dorset and Wiltshire Fire Service to combat.
 The suspected origin of the fire points to a disposable BBQ.

-Alternatives to Disposable BBQs
+Alternatives to Single-use BBQs

 Previous Campaigns